 A key part of this is the shape of the watch, which Fitbit has designated as a "squircle".
 In reality that just means it's a square with rounded edges, but it is definitely the nicest look watch Fitbit has made to date.
 On the left of the watch is a single wake button, and on the opposite side are two smaller buttons to pause or finish workouts.

 The watch also boasts a traditional clasp style strap band, which will please many people who find button straps to be the work of the devil.
-There is also a range of third-party bands that can be used to personalize your Fitbit Versa.
+You can also personalize your Versa with a new band, with a range of third-party bands on the market.